Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Introduction

-Empirically, we implement RAC with SAC~\cite{haarnoja2018soft} and TD3~\cite{fujimoto2018addressing} in continuous control benchmarks (OpenAI Gym~\cite{brockman2016openai}, MuJoCo~\cite{todorov2012mujoco}).
-Results demonstrate that RAC significantly improves the performance and sample efficiency of SAC and TD3.
-RAC outperforms the current state-of-the-art algorithms (MBPO~\cite{janner2019trust}, REDQ~\cite{chen2021randomized} and TQC~\cite{kuznetsov2020controlling}), achieving state-of-the-art sample efficiency on the Humanoid benchmark.
+Empirically, we evaluate RAC combined with SAC~\cite{haarnoja2018soft} and TD3~\cite{fujimoto2018addressing} in continuous control benchmarks (OpenAI Gym~\cite{brockman2016openai}, MuJoCo~\cite{todorov2012mujoco}).
+Numerical results suggest RAC outperforms the current state of the art algorithms (MBPO~\cite{janner2019trust}, REDQ~\cite{chen2021randomized} and TQC~\cite{kuznetsov2020controlling}).
+RAC demonstrates 10x sample efficiency and 25\% performance improvement on the most challenging Humanoid environment compared to SAC.
 We perform ablations and isolate the effect of the main components of RAC on performance.
 Moreover, we perform hyperparameter ablations and demonstrate that RAC is stable in practice.

-This paper makes the following {\bf contributions}: \begin{itemize} \item[(i)] using a conditional architecture with shared weights to learn a family of policies with respect to various confidence bounds that maintain uniformly exploration and stable updates; \item[(ii)] defining a variant of soft Bellman backup to provide fine granular bias control to smooth value approximations that can make the learning process more efficiently; and \item[(iii)] experimental evidence that the performance and sample efficiency of the proposed method are better than state-of-the-art methods on continuous control tasks. \end{itemize}

-The paper is organized as follows.
-Section~\ref{sec:related_work} describes related works and their results.
-Section~\ref{sec:preliminaries} describes the problem setting and preliminaries of RL.
-Section~\ref{sec:Understanding} explains the under-overestimation trade-off.
-Section~\ref{sec:RAC} introduces the punished Bellman backup and RAC algorithm.
-Section~\ref{sec:experiments} presents experimental results that show the sample efficacy and final performance of RAC.
-Finally, Section~\ref{conclusion} presents our conclusions.